 There’s no better time than the holidays to earn lucrative travel credit card rewards!
 Minimum spending requirements are easier to meet since we all tend to increase our spending around the holidays.
 Once you have a Chase Ultimate Rewards earning card, you can earn even more points by shopping online through the Chase Ultimate Rewards shopping portal.

 No matter what your travel goals are, the Chase Sapphire Preferred credit card is the first card I suggest for almost anyone.
-The welcome bonus of 80,000 is worth $1000 towards travel if redeemed through the Chase Ultimate Rewards travel portal.
+The welcome bonus of 60,000 is worth $750 towards travel if redeemed through the Chase Ultimate Rewards travel portal.
 But you can potentially get even more value out of those points by using transfer partners.
-This card also earns 2 points per dollar on travel and dining spend.
+Check out our list of 36 redemption ideas!

 Here’s how it works: